LegoFest

 Desert Voices Oral Learning Center

-Provides parent education programs and auditory training/oral skills training for children birth to three.
+Provides parent education programs and auditory training/oral skills training for children from birth to age 3.

 Southwest Human Development